 Your choice of area rug for your space is an investment in beauty, practicality and ease of maintenance.
 Ensure your carpet will last longer and look better by maintaining it properly through vacuuming, removing spills and getting it cleaned by a professional.
-Consider these area rug cleaning tips to help you keep up the elegant appearance of your property.
+Consider these fiber, silk, wool, and viscose rug cleaning tips to help you keep up the elegant appearance of your property.

 Knowing Your Rug

 The following information will help you to understand your rug and to prolong its life.
 This product may contain various yarns or a blend of different materials.
 Before taking care of your new carpet, make sure you check the label for any special cleaning instructions from the manufacturer.

 Consider the following characteristics of your area rug to discover how to best clean and maintain it: